AdaCore/training_material/courses/rust_essentials/130_memory_management/03_ownership.rst

 Scope and Validity
 --------------------

-- All variable bindings have a *scope* where they are valid
+- Variable bindings are only accessible within their defined :dfn:`scope`
-- It is an error to use a variable outside its scope
+- Out-of-scope variables are strictly caught at compile-time

 .. code:: rust